Kietpawpan/esc/README.md

     D-->|no| H[burning]
     H-->I[carbon emission]
 ```
-Hence, we have both carbon emission reduction and carbon sequestration in one project.
+Considering both carbon emission reduction and carbon sequestration in one project, we have:

 ## Carbon Emission Reduction (CER)
 > [!NOTE]